dccuchile/wefe/doc/about.rst

 - To solve the two main problems that arise when comparing experiments based on different metrics:

-   - Some metrics operate with different number of word sets as input.
+   - Some metrics operate with different numbers of word sets as input.
    - The outputs of different metrics are incompatible with each other (their scales are different, some metrics return real numbers and others only positive ones, etc..)